Flat Extras – How to Beat This Costly Life Insurance Expense

 Can I Reduce a Flat Extra?

 Yes, maybe.
-It pays to re-shop your life insurance each year as there may be a better deal next year.
+It pays to re-shop your life insurance yearly as there may be a better deal next year.

 We may be able to get a company in the future to issue your life insurance policy without the additional expense.